Central Examinations - Procedures | UniSC | University of the Sunshine Coast, Queensland, Australia

 (c) 18+ card; or

-8.2.4 In addition to 8.2.3, until a student’s identity has been established the student’s examination booklet/s is held by the Academic Registrar and Director, Student Services and will not be forwarded for marking.
+8.2.5 Until a student’s identity has been established their examination booklets are held by the Academic Registrar and Director, Student Services and not forwarded for marking.

 8.3 Student attendance at examinations